 We hope that parents, siblings, or other guests of Front Range Fencers will enjoy sitting and watching the fencing activity.
-For safety reasons we respectfully request that nonfencing participants remain seated in green spectator areas.
+For safety reasons we respectfully request that nonfencing participants remain seated in spectator areas.
 Spectators may bring portable lawn chairs, as there is no bench or bleacher seating.
-No food or drink other than water is allowed in the gym.